aneeshb7/aneeshb7/README.md

 Hi!
 I'm Aneesh Bulusu.
-I am a third-year Combined Honours Computer Science and Mathematics student at the University of British Columbia.
+I am a fourth-year Computer Science and Mathematics student at the University of British Columbia.